- M.A., St. Mary’s University

 - Abraham Lincoln speeches

-Professor Scully is a St. Mary’s alumna who joined the University as a Visiting Lecturer in 2000 and has spent over 14 years teaching students to write more effectively in their academic, professional and personal lives.
-She also teaches literary analysis to her students, so they are able to engage in very close readings of various literary texts as a cultural artifact and better able to understand the culture in which they live.
+Melissa Scully is a St. Mary’s alumna who joined the University as a Visiting Lecturer in 2000 and has since been teaching students to write more effectively in their academic, professional and personal lives.
+She also teaches literary analysis to her students, so they are able to engage in close readings of various literary texts as a cultural artifact and better able to understand the culture in which they live.

 Scully, Melissa.
 (2005).
 “Enhancing Training and Practice of Tutors for First-Year Composition through Combined Principles of Writing Center Theory and Supplemental Instruction in the Writing/Learning Center.”
 Presented at Conference on College Composition and Communication, San Francisco, March 2005.